CCS Student Opportunities

 The graduate and undergraduate students who work with us are a crucial part of our community, bringing valuable energy, perspectives, and experience to our inherently interdisciplinary group.
 If you’re interested in getting involved, click here to read more and get plugged in.

-This coming spring, the Center for Community and Citizen Science will be offering a 2 unit “Community and Citizen Science in Conservation” course at UC Davis.
-The course will involve weekly discussion and exploration of community and citizen science (CCS) approaches and applications broadly related to conservation.
-With an emphasis on recent academic literature, each session will focus on a different topic such as equity and justice, project design and implementation, and participant and conservation benefits.
+The Center for Community and Citizen Science offers a 2-unit ”Community and Citizen Science in Conservation” course at UC Davis.
+The course involves weekly discussion and exploration of community and citizen science (CCS) approaches and applications broadly related to conservation.
+With an emphasis on recent academic literature, each session focuses on a different topic such as equity and justice, project design and implementation, and participant and conservation benefits.
+Other topics are identified and explored based on student interest.
+This course allows students to develop ideas for CCS projects within their own research.

 Post